ARTS EDUCATION CURRICULUM

 While keeping with the concepts of Assessment for and of Learning, as well assessing the competencies, the VPA Department is working on creating universal rubrics using Standards Based Learning.

-Find an example for the Visual Arts classes here:
+Find an example for Drama here:

 Note that students in grades 8 and 9 receive only letter grades for assessment, and students in grades 10, 11 and 12 receive both letter grades and percentages.